kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/03-style-react-components/03-scss-imports.md

 ![terminal scss errors](https://i.imgur.com/VbiRx5I.png)

 ## Hard Refresh
-A hard refresh will show the error so doing hard refreshes from time to time will alert us if our app has broken
+A hard refresh will show the error so doing hard refreshes from time-to-time will alert us if our app has broken

 Fix the error